Traditional houses in rural Romania (case traditionale romanesti)

 – single-leveled house; sheds are usually built separately.

 – dugout house (bordei) – though rarely used in modern times, it represents the oldest type of dwelling known to mankind.
-Found in the lower plains (especially Dobrogea), it was inherited from the 6000 years old Cucuteni culture.
-The “bordei” type of dugout is found only in Romania, Moldova and Ukraine (with whom it shared Neolithic culture).
+Found in the lower plains (especially Dobrogea), it was inherited from Neolithic cultures such as Cucuteni.
+Underground houses maintain constant temperatures, therefore they are cool in summer and warm in winter.

-The porch (veranda) is an ever-present element in all Romanian rural houses.
-It is often times decorated either with flowers, or covered by vineyard leaves.
-The rooms have low ceilings with beams which helps mantain heat.
+The porch (veranda) is an ever-present element in Romanian rural houses.
+It is often times decorated with flowers, or covered by vineyard leaves.
+The rooms have low ceilings with beams, which helps mantain heat.

-The houses are surrounded by gardens with flowers, homegrown fruits, vegetables, vineyards etc.
+The houses are always surrounded by flower gardens, homegrown fruits, vegetables, vineyards etc.

-Architectural styles vary greatly, as can be seen in old photos taken in various regions (source: Imago)
+Architectural styles vary, as can be seen in archive photos from various regions of the country (source: Imago)

 Romanian peasant family house in 1894

-Gates decorated with various astronomical motifs that date from the pre-Christian era.
+Wooden gates are decorated with astronomical motifs that date from the pre-Christian era.
 The solar sign is a legacy of the Cult of the Sun.
 The folk motifs are believed to protect the house, bring fertility and attract positive energy.